captaindrewsa/Nonlinear-activator-wave-field-system/README.md

 > **Wave inhibition and breathing autosolitons in a nonlinear activator–wave-field system**
 > A. A. Vlasov, Kaliningrad, Russia.

-This repository contains the numerical integrators and post-processing scripts used to produce the figures, phase diagram, and bifurcation data in the paper (`autosoliton_paper_full_v3.pdf`).
+This repository contains the numerical integrators and post-processing scripts used to produce the figures, phase diagram, and bifurcation data in the paper (`Wave inhibition and breathing autosolitons in a nonlinear activator–wave-field system`).

 > **Note on formulas.** This README uses MathJax/LaTeX math.
 It renders on any MathJax-enabled viewer (e.g. GitHub Pages with MathJax, JupyterLab, VS Code Markdown+Math).
 GitHub's default Markdown renderer also supports `$...$` and `$$...$$` math.